C Curl Vs CC Curl Vs D Curl Lashes

 What Other Lash Factors To Consider Besides Curl Pattern?

 Curl patterns are only one of the many factors that you need to consider when choosing the ideal set of eyelash extensions.
-For example, it’s crucial to analyze the size of your eyes, your eye shape, and the length and volume of the lashes.
+For example, it’s crucial to analyze the size of your eyes, your eye shape, and the length and volume of your lashes.

 These factors create the perfect recipe for a set of lash extensions customized to flatter your features.